How To Get Rid of Dangerous Microplastics in Salt, Water, Cosmetics — and You!

 (References in support of these statements may be found here.)

-- Your excretion capacity — how much of the toxins do your detoxification pathways eliminate from your body.
+- Work to improve the ability of your detoxification pathways to eliminate them from your body.

 It’s a simple idea — don’t get microplastics into your body to begin with.
 The folks at Organic Lifestyle Magazine have a good list to consider.